-^{8 &}quot;Words ... do not worm their way into our discourse by accident."
+15 "Words ... do not worm their way into our discourse by accident."
 Alex Kozinski, Trademarks Unplugged, 68 N.Y.U.
 L.Rev.
 960, 975 (1993).
 Trademark holders engage in "well-orchestrated campaigns intended to burn them into our collective consciousness."
 Id.
 Although trademark holders gain something by pushing their trademark into the lexicon, they also inevitably lose a measure of control over their mark.

-Tabaris made about how to convey their message: Rather than using the internet, they could publish advertisements in print; or, instead of taking out print ads, they could rely on word of mouth.
+to describe their business.
+Toyota claims it was not, because the Tabaris could have used a domain name that did not contain the Lexus mark.
+It's true they could have used some other domain name like autobroker.com or fastimports.com, or have used the text of their website to explain their business.
+But it's enough to satisfy our test for necessity that the Tabaris needed to communicate that they specialize in Lexus vehicles, and using the Lexus mark in their domain names accomplished this goal.
+While using Lexus in their domain names wasn't the only way to communicate the nature of their business, the same could be said of virtually any choice the Tabaris made about how to convey their message: Rather than using the internet, they could publish advertisements in print; or, instead of taking out print ads, they could rely on word of mouth.
 We've never adopted such a draconian definition of necessity, and we decline to do so here.
 In Volkswagenwerk, for instance, we affirmed the right of a mechanic to put up a sign advertising that he specialized in repairing Volkswagen cars, although he could have used a sandwich board, distributed leaflets or shouted through a megaphone.
-411 F.2d at 352.9 One way or the other, the Tabaris need to let consumers know that they are brokers of Lexus cars, and that's nearly impossible to do without mentioning Lexus, cf. Monte Carlo Shirt, Inc. v.
+411 F.2d at 352.16 One way or the other, the Tabaris need to let consumers know that they are brokers of Lexus cars, and that's nearly impossible to do without mentioning Lexus, cf. Monte Carlo Shirt, Inc. v.
 Daewoo Int'l (Am.)
 Corp., 707 F.2d 1054, 1058 (9th Cir.1983), be it via domain name, metatag, radio jingle, telephone solicitation or blimp.

 [21] The fact that the Tabaris also broker other types of cars does not render their use of the Lexus mark unnecessary.
-10 Lisa Tabari testified: "I in my conviction and great respect for the company always try to convince the consumer to first purchase a Lexus or Toyota product."
+17 Lisa Tabari testified: "I in my conviction and great respect for the company always try to convince the consumer to first purchase a Lexus or Toyota product."
 If customers decide to buy some other type of car, the Tabaris may help with that, but their specialty is Lexus.
 The Tabaris are entitled to decide what automotive brands to emphasize in their business, and the district court found that the Tabaris do in fact specialize in Lexus vehicles.
-Potential customers would naturally be interested in that fact, and it was entirely appropriate for the Tabaris to use the Lexus mark to let them know it.
+Potential